-Our business faces many risks, a number of which are described under the caption "Risk Factors" in our 2015 Annual Report and below.
+Our business faces many risks, a number of which are described under the caption "Risk Factors" in our 2015 Annual Report and in our Quarterly Report on Form 10-Q for the quarter ended December 31, 2015, or the Quarterly Report.
 The risks so described may not be the only risks we face.
 Additional risks of which we are not yet aware, or that we currently believe are immaterial, may also materially and adversely impact our business operations or financial results.
-If any of the events or circumstances described in the risk factors contained in our 2015 Annual Report or described below occurs, our business, financial condition or results of operations could be adversely impacted and the trading price of our securities could decline.
-Investors and prospective investors should consider the risks described in our 2015 Annual Report and below and the information contained under the heading "Forward - Looking Statements" and elsewhere in this Quarterly Report on Form 10-Q before deciding whether to invest in our securities.
+If any of the events or circumstances described in the risk factors contained in our 2015 Annual Report or in the Quarterly Report occurs, our business, financial condition or results of operations could be adversely impacted and the trading price of our securities could decline.
+Investors and prospective investors should consider the risks described in our 2015 Annual Report and in the Quarterly Report and the information contained under the heading "Forward - Looking Statements" and elsewhere in this Quarterly Report on Form 10-Q before deciding whether to invest in our securities.